gillesvs/librelink/README.md

 ## Installation

-1. Add this repository as a custom repository in HACS
+1. Add this repository URL as a custom repository in HACS
 2. Restart Home Assistant
 3. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Librelink"

 ## Configuration is done in the UI

-- Using username (mail) and password.
+- Using username (mail) and password of the librelink account.
 - A token will be retreived for the duration of the HA session.

+User must have accepted Abbott user agreement in the librelink app for the integration to work.

 ## Contributions are welcome!